Alaleh-Mohseni/Meeting-assistant/README.md

 - CORS protection for cross-origin requests
 - Extension permissions follow principle of least privilege
 - No sensitive data stored in extension local storage
+- Participant names are processed locally and not transmitted unnecessarily

 ## 🐛 Troubleshooting